conacts/obsidian/116 Propositional Logic.md

 > 4. Double Negation Rule: $\lnot ((p \lor q) \lor \lnot r)$

 ## 2.6 Predicate Logic
-**Definition:** The property of a statement is called a predicate, essentially being the object of the sentence Ex. "x is a prime number"
+The property of a statement is called a predicate, essentially being the object of the sentence Ex. "x is a prime number"

 ##### Domain of a predicate
 Typical domain of a predicate is $U$

-Example :: Using predicate logic:
+###### Example :: Using predicate logic:
 > 1.  “y is greater than 5"
-    Let Q be a predicate where Q stands for “_is greater than 5".
+> 	1. Let Q be a predicate where Q stands for “_is greater than 5".
 The predicate Q(y) is read as “y is greater than 5".
 Suppose y=3 and Q(3) translates as “3 is greater than 5".
 The truth value of Q(3) is False.
-	>
+> ----
 >2.
 “The subtraction of x and y is equal to z
-    Let R be a predicate where R stands for “The subtraction of _ and _ is equal to _."
+>	1. Let R be a predicate where R stands for “The subtraction of _ and _ is equal to _."
 The predicate R(x,y,z) is read as “The subtraction of x and y is equal to z".
 Suppose, x=5, y=3, and z=7.
 The truth value of R(5,3,7) is False.

 ## 2.7 Quantifiers
 Quantifiers are words that can turn any statement into a propositional statement